MarcoSommaruga/Simulation-of-Healthcare-Processes-Challenges-Solutions-and-Benefits/README.md

 ## Emergency Department Case Study

+The following files can be found in the directory: Simulation-of-Healthcare-Processes-Challenges-Solutions-and-Benefits/Emergency Department Case Study/

 - simulationPisa.py: it creates the BPSim file with all the necessary parameters to run the appropriate simulation for the Emergency Department case study.
 - FitDistribution.py: it computes the distributions of the case and waiting time durations.